Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 YES!
 Cool the stew completely then scoop into gallon-size freezer bags or freezer-safe containers and freeze.
 Thaw in the refrigerator then reheat in a pot on the stove over medium heat.

-I have also transferred the Stove Top Beef Stew into a small crock pot / slow cooker to make it easily transportable, then I keep the heat on warm.
+I have also transferred the Stove Top Beef Stew into a small crock pot to make it easy to transport.
+Keep it warm using the “warm” setting on the slow cooker.

 bowl of stove top beef stew with mashed potatoes